Marsh frog: Distribution and habitat

 They occur in a large part of Europe starting from western France and spreading out into the Middle East and about a quarter into Russia.
 There are also isolated populations in Saudi Arabia and the Russian Far East, along with some introduced populations in the United Kingdom and other places.

 These frogs are very lenient in their habitats, and are able to inhabit a majority of different types of water bodies.
 Marsh frogs hibernate during the winter either underwater or in burrows, and are able to use the magnetic field of the Earth to locate breeding ponds.

 Diet

-Adult marsh frogs have a large head that is able to devour a wide variety of prey, mostly arthropods and other invertebrates.
+Adult marsh frogs have a large head that is able to devour a wide variety of prey, mostly arthropods and other invertebrates, as well as small fish, other amphibians (including conspecifics), reptiles, small birds, and rodents.
 In an analysis of 53 adults in Thrace, flies made up 40% and beetles 20% of their diet.
 These frogs have been found to climb onto water buffalo so they could eat the flies attracted to it, hinting at a possible mutualistic relationship.

-As tadpoles, they eat a wide range of organic matter including algae, detritus, decaying plants, and dead animals.
+As tadpoles, they eat a wide range of organic matter including algae, detritus, decaying plants, invertebrates, and dead animals.